 Proper Tree Trimming Cuts

-A properly pruned tree should look its “natural” form.
-Proper cuts need to be made so that the tree can heal correctly.
+A properly pruned tree should look its “natural” form and properly heal.
 While improper cuts lead to insect, disease, and decay, proper cuts provide benefits that will allow the tree to flourish.

 - Proper cuts should be smooth with no jagged edges or torn bark.

-- Proper cuts are made just to our outside the branch collar.
+- Proper cuts are made outside the branch collar.
 Pruning here most closely simulates where branches are shed naturally.
 Trimming the tree branch here does not damage trunk tissues.